It shall be unlawful for any person to drive a vehicle in this City when his/her privilege to do so has been suspended, revoked, or canceled.

 A certificate of the State Treasurer of a cash deposit according to the Section 303.240, RSMo.

 A surety bond according to Section 303.230, RSMo.

 Proof of financial responsibility shall be carried at all times in the insured motor vehicle or by the operator of the motor vehicle if the proof of financial responsibility is effective as to the operator rather than to the vehicle.
-The operator of the motor vehicle shall exhibit the proof of financial responsibility on the demand of any Peace Officer who lawfully stops such operator while that officer is engaged in the performance of the duties of his or her office.
+The operator of the motor vehicle shall exhibit the proof of financial responsibility on the demand of any Peace Officer who lawfully stops such operator while that Officer is engaged in the performance of the duties of his/her office.

 Any person who violates any provisions of this Section shall be guilty of a misdemeanor, and shall, upon conviction thereof, be punished by a fine of not less than ten dollars ($10.00) nor more than five hundred dollars ($500.00) for each and every violation.

 Editor's Note — Ord. no. 2901 §1, adopted September 4, 2012, repealed section 385.150 "annual license tax" in its entirety.
 Former section 385.150 derived from ord. no. 1947 §§1 — 6, 8, 10, 9-25-1984; ord. no. 2380 §1, 4-19-1994; ord. no. 2855 §1, 6-15-2010.